AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/modules/data-stores.md

 1. Copy the data.
 1. Insert the data into your data store again.

-   For information on inserting data into a data store, see [Edit the contents of a data store](#edit2) in this article.
+   For information on inserting data into a data store, see [Edit the contents of a data store](#edit-the-contents-of-a-data-store) in this article.

-### Out of space error
+### Out of space error {#out-of-space-error}

 An Out of Space error occurs because your previously created data stores have already been assigned your allocated data store storage.